paretoman/votekit/src/pages/architecture.md

     * The Sim class manages voter entities and candidate entities.
     * Entities are visual objects that can be controlled by the user.
 These include voters and candidates.
     * Sim is a state machine with the following states: SimGeoOne, SimOne1D, SimOne2D, and SimSample.
 Each state is like a different game.
 Entities are shared between states.
 Wrappers use the entities as components to provide additional functionality to the states.
+    * State Updates
+        The basic process is: Run an election.
+Get result.
+Visualize result.
+The election code handles any changes.
+The electionResults communicates how to visualize the election.

 * Voters
     * VoterShape represents a continuous population of voters.
         * The other classes below are responsible for managing interactions between voterShapes, as opposed to managing an individual voterShape.